DarinkaTruebutschek/DarinkaTruebutschek.github.io/content/publication/trubutschek-probing-2019/index.md

 - article-journal
 publication: '*Proceedings of the National Academy of Sciences*'

-abstract: 'Abstract Significance Our work tackles a current debate regarding working memory (WM).
+abstract: 'Significance Our work tackles a current debate regarding working memory (WM).
 Traditionally, this ability to maintain and manipulate information has been thought to require conscious processing and persistent neural activity.
 Recent evidence challenges this assumption: Information may be briefly stored without conscious